elbywan/hyperactiv/README.md

 #### React store

 Hyperactiv contains built-in helpers to easily create a reactive store which re-renders your React components.
-The components are rendered is a smart fashion, meaning only when they depend on any part of store that has been modified.
+The components are rendered in a smart fashion, meaning only when they depend on any part of store that has been modified.

 ```js
 // Import the helpers